County Buildings, Wicklow

 County Buildings (Áras an Chontae, Cill Mhantáin) is a municipal facility in Whitegates, Wicklow, County Wicklow, Ireland.

 History

 Originally Wicklow County Council held its meetings in Wicklow Courthouse.
-The county council moved a new facility, known as County Buildings, in 1977.
+The county council moved a new facility, designed in the brutalist style, built in concrete and glass, and known as County Buildings, in 1977.
 The new building was extended to take on a cruciform shape in 1999 and extended again to a design by the Building Design Partnership in 2006.
 A customer care unit, introducing touchscreen technology, was created in the foyer of the county buildings in spring 2019.